 IMPORTANT: Diesel fuel should be used as an emergency fuel ONLY.
 If diesel fuel must be used, the fuel selector switch should be in the Heavy Fuel position.
 Refer to Emergency Fuel on p.
-13 and De-Carboning Procedure on p.
-35.
+13.

 OIL REQUIREMENTS

 Evinrude/Johnson XD100 is the ONLY outboard oil recommended for use with Evinrude MFE outboards.
 Evinrude/Johnson XD100 outboard oil MUST be used when outboard is run on heavy fuels.
 Evinrude/Johnson XD100 oil MUST be used when operating in temperatures under 32°F (0°C).